B Phty Post Grad Cert Phty (Pelvic Floor Phty)

 Bronwyn Jest is a Chermside physiotherapist with a special interest in Pelvic Health: Continence and Rehabilitation of the Pelvic Floor.

 Bronwyn followed in the footsteps of so many Australians and lived and worked overseas for some years.
-This took her to Canada and London and included the ‘Grand Tour’ of Europe!
+This took her to Canada and England and included the ‘Grand Tour’ of Europe!
 She loved working in Lethbridge in Canada and Southend and London in England.

 Returning home to Brisbane, married and with her first baby on the way, Bronwyn took her ‘First Retirement’ and was very blessed to be able to stay at home and be with her three children.

-Bronwyn returned to physiotherapy practice and fulfilled a long held desire to help women with continence problems.
+Bronwyn returned to physiotherapy practice and fulfilled a long held desire to help women with pelvic health problems.
 She completed postgraduate study at the University of Melbourne receiving a Postgraduate Certificate in Physiotherapy (Pelvic Floor Physiotherapy).

-Bronwyn has a positive approach to pelvic health concerns and is passionate about getting the message out that continence and pelvic heath issues can be treated effectively and people should not have to suffer in silence.
+Bronwyn has a positive approach to pelvic health concerns and is passionate about promoting the message that continence and pelvic heath issues can be treated effectively and people should not have to suffer in silence.